astalpaert/laravel-blamable/readme.md

 class DummyModel extends Model
 {
     use Blamable;
+    //use SoftDeletes;
 }
 ```

 ## Configuration

 ### Implement User model
-Note the 'name' attribute is used as the blamable user.
-This will be configurable in future.
+Note the 'name' attribute is used as the default blamable user.
+This is configurable in the config under ```attribute_name```.
+Make sure to provide an accessor in the model.
 ```
 public function getNameAttribute()
 {
     //
 }
 ```

+### Implement default value

+Note the value 'SYSTEM' is used as the default blamable user.
+This is configurable in the config under ```default```.